-At Weatherhead School of Management, we are committed to recruiting a community of students with diverse perspectives and a range of educational, professional and life experiences—because we know this, along with demonstrated student excellence, is what enriches dialogue and teamwork in the classroom and leads to meaningful results from your program.
+The Master of Supply Chain Management admissions team at Case Western Reserve University's Weatherhead School of Management is committed to recruiting a community of students with diverse perspectives and a range of robust educational, professional and life experiences.
+These experiences, along with demonstrated student excellence, enrich the dialogue and teamwork in the classroom.

-- Create an account or log in to our application system using your username and password to continue your application.
+- Create an application, or log in using your username and password to continue your application.

 - Upload the required documents.
 During the admissions review process, we accept both unofficial documents uploaded to your application or official documents sent to us in official routes.
 (If you are admitted and choose to matriculate, we’ll need the official documents then, and we’ll send you further instructions).

-- When your application is finished, click “submit” to pay your non-refundable $100 application fee.
+- When your application is finished, select “submit” to pay your non-refundable application fee.

-- Note: After clicking “submit,” you will not be able to make any changes to your application form, resume or essays, but you will be able to log back in later to upload transcripts and test scores.
-All required documents must be submitted in order to be considered.
+- After selecting “submit,” you will not be able to make any changes to your application form or resume, but you will be able to log back in later to upload your resume, and copies of your transcripts and test scores.
+All documents required for application review must be submitted and verified in order for your application to be considered complete.

 The Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) exams or Medical College Admission Test (MCAT) are required for admission.
 Applicants choosing to submit test scores must submit (upload) either an unofficial or official exam in the “Standardized Test Reporting” section.
 We do not have a minimum test score requirement but please visit the class profile page to see the average test scores for the current class in this program.